 Since our inception in September 2000, we have entered into eight license agreements which cover our current product candidates.
 In general, we seek to procure patent protection for our anticipated products, or obtain such protection from the relevant patents owned by our licensors.
 To date, we have obtained licensed rights under 14 issued U.S. patents and 10 pending U.S. patent applications.
 We also have obtained licensed rights to over 185 issued and pending foreign patents and applications corresponding to these U.S. patents and patent applications.
-In addition to these licensed rights, we hold seven issued U.S. patents and one U.S. patent application relating to MN-001 and its metabolite, MN-002.
-These patents and pending patent applications contain claims directed to compositions, polymorphs, methods of use and/or methods of manufacture.
+In addition to these licensed rights, we hold seven issued U.S. patents and one U.S. patent applications contain claims directed to compounds, compositions, methods of use and/or methods of manufacture.
 We are not aware of any third-party infringement of the patents owned or licensed by us and are not party to any material claims by third parties of infringement by us of such third parties' intellectual property rights.
 The following is a description of our existing license agreements and intellectual property rights for each of our product candidates.